Trade directory · Davenport metro · Iowa

 Licensing Requirements

 Iowa requires Commercial Pesticide Applicator License through Iowa Department of Agriculture.
-Must pass core exam plus category-specific exams (7A for general pest, 7B for termites, 7D for fumigation).
-20 hours continuing education required every 3 years for renewal.
-Private applicator certification required for restricted-use pesticides.
+Must pass core exam plus category-specific exams for structural pest control.
+3-year renewal cycle with continuing education requirements.
+Business registration required with state and local authorities.

 §2